Kunming-Montreal Global Biodiversity Framework: Goals and targets

 "Target 3" is especially referred to as the "30 by 30" target.
 It succeeds the Strategic Plan for Biodiversity 2011-2020 (including the Aichi Biodiversity Targets).
 It aims for governments to designate 30% of Earth's terrestrial and aquatic area as protected areas by 2030.
 As part of the target, countries must stop subsidizing activities that destroy wilderness, such as mining and industrial fishing.
+To effectively protect endemic biodiversity, the expansion or development of protected areas should be guided by key species-distribution patterns.
+This target also recognizes Indigenous land as conservation pathways, but has been criticized for not incorporating Indigenous and community conserved areas into its measures for success.

 In parallel to the development of these goals and targets, the concept of nature-positive emerged as a global societal goal for nature that mirrors the mission and vision of the GBF.
 Nature-positive refers to the goal to halt and reverse nature loss by 2030, and to achieve nature recovery by 2050, while the Global Biodiversity Framework also aims to halt and reverse the loss of biodiversity to begin the road to nature recovery.
 Since the implementation of the GBF, nature-positive has played a role in mainstreaming nature throughout businesses and governance systems to achieve the targets of the framework.

+These targets have been criticized for vagueness, due to a lack measurable indicators for progress or accountability.
+Challenges with the GBF are expected to arise due with unequal implementation due to a lack of specificity.
+David Obura, Chair of the IPBES, warned the framework may result in "business-as-usual" if countries choose to ignore underlying drivers of biodiversity loss in favour of meeting specific, achievable targets.